 WHERE BOYS BECOME THEIR BEST SELVES

-Students take advantage of an athletic program that prioritizes character development, sportsmanship and healthy competition as well as a vibrant arts program that encourages every student to engage in the visual, vocal and performing arts.
-The school’s speech and debate program is nationally recognized and empowers students to develop their voices.
+The school’s athletic program prioritizes character development, sportsmanship and healthy competition, while a vibrant arts program encourages every student to engage in the visual, vocal and performing arts.
+The nationally recognized speech and debate program empowers students to develop their voices.

-“It’s incredible to see young men become their best selves through both our robust academics as well as an array of co-curricular opportunities—students can explore new passions while diving deeper into the ones they’re already invested in,” Dugan says.
-“We take great pride in seeing, hearing and knowing each boy individually, and meeting him where he is on his journey as a person and as a learner.
-We use a phrase here—‘He Can Be.’
-Because we believe he can be anything.”
+“Young men become their best selves through robust academics as well as an array of co-curricular opportunities— students explore new passions while diving deeper into the ones they’re already invested in,” Dugan says.
+“We take great pride in seeing, hearing and knowing each boy individually and meeting him where he is on his journey as a person and as a learner.
+We use a phrase here, ‘He Can Be,’ because we believe he can be anything.”

 1128 Great Rd., Princeton